Financial Collateral Regulations

 - Exemption from registration: An SFCA is exempt from registration under the Companies Act 2006: Therefore, failure to register a an SFCA will not result in the floating charge being void against the borrower’s creditors.

 - Exemption from moratorium: Generally, security interests cannot be enforced against an insolvent debtor without the consent of the administrator or the court.
-However, an SFCA is not exempt from this prohibition and can be enforced without delay.
+However, an SFCA is exempt from this prohibition and can be enforced without delay.

 - Better insolvency ranking: Generally, a creditor’s claim on a secured asset will rank behind preferential creditors and the administrator’s costs and expenses.
 However, if it is an SFCA, the Lender’s claim will only rank behind prior fixed chargeholders’ claims.